By Rachael Pfenninger, director of strategic execution, AMBA

 Overall, when examining charge rates across all industries and annual sales revenue ranges, moldmakers have indicated a rise in shop rates in 2024, more dramatic than in recent years past.
 These rate increases could be due to numerous factors.
 In addition to a late response to last year’s economic conditions – specifically, high inflation rates and rising consumer prices – many executives also point to rising overhead (which rose to 35% this year, see Chart 1 below), labor costs and economic uncertainty due to the coming 2024 US presidential election.

 Not all is doom and gloom, however.
 When specific rates were examined, the 2024 Shop Rate Report highlighted several charge rates that actually fell year-over-year (particularly for unattended services) for the first time in this survey’s history.
-Additionally, for those concentrating more heavily on specific sectors (conducting 40% plus of their business specifically in automotive, medical/dental/optical or consumer products), 2024 gross margins rose considerably over 2023 percentages (Chart 2).
+Additionally, for those concentrating more heavily on specific sectors (conducting 40% plus of their business specifically in automotive, medical/dental/optical or consumer products), 2024 gross margins rose considerably over 2023 percentages (Chart 2 on page 36).

 In addition to the charge rate data provided, key components of this report include the business tips on potential efficiencies and the economic and industry-wide insights supplied by AMBA partners, Wipfli and R.E.R.
 Software.
 Within these insights, recipients of the 2024 Shop Rate Report are able to glean more perspective on current industry trends, how those trends may impact rates in the coming months and the ways in which domestic mold builders can implement efficiencies to offset uncertain economic conditions and prepare for technological advances.